ioos/bio_data_guide/Standardizing Marine Biological Data/docs/01-intro.md

 ### Wild Cards

+Question: Not sure use case for this.

 [P01 Biological Entity Parameter Code Builder]("https://www.bodc.ac.uk/resources/vocabularies/vocabulary_builder/biomodel/")

 ## Technologies

 ### ERDDAP

-[ERDDAP]("https://coastwatch.pfeg.noaa.gov/erddap/index.html") provides 'easier access to scientific data' by providing a consistent interface that aggregates many disparate data sources.
+[ERDDAP]("https://coastwatch.pfeg.noaa.gov/erddap/index.html") can be thought of as a data server.
+It provides 'easier access to scientific data' by providing a consistent interface that aggregates many disparate data sources.
 It does this by providing translation services between many common file types for gridded arrarys ('net CDF' files) and tabular data (spreadsheets).
 Data access is also made easier because it unifies different types of data servers and access protocols.
 [Here]("https://github.com/HakaiInstitute/erddap-basic") is a basic erddap installation that walks you through how to load a data set.

 ## Notes on Integrating OBIS, Darwin Core as it relates to OOS's